chavezcoin-project/arepacoin-blackcoin/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the reddcoind tests manually, launch src/test/test_reddcoin .
+To run the arepacoind tests manually, launch src/test/test_arepacoin .

-To add more reddcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more arepacoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the reddcoin-qt tests manually, launch src/qt/test/reddcoin-qt_test
+To run the arepacoin-qt tests manually, launch src/qt/test/arepacoin-qt_test

-To add more reddcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more arepacoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.